mlm-games/ldcheck-action/README.md

 1. `libneeds`: A utility for analyzing shared library dependencies.
 2. `ldcheck`: The main tool for checking library dependencies.

-These tools (only ldcheck is used) are automatically copied to the appropriate location in your build output directory when the action runs.
+These tools are automatically copied to the appropriate location in your build output directory when the action runs.

 ## Contributing